gitpan/RTx-BecomeUser/README.txt

-This module provides a way for a super user to effectively logon as any RT user without knowing their password.
+This module provides a way for a super user to effectively logon as any RT4 user without knowing their password.
 It provides an HTML form where a super user can select a user from the list of users he/she wants to become.

-This form is provided as a link under Configuration->Tools->Become User
+This form is provided as a link under Tools->Become User

 INSTALLING:

    1. Unzip the downloaded file
-          tar xvfz RTx-BecomeUser-1.10.tar.gz
+          tar xvfz RTx-BecomeUser-1.2_1.tar.gz
-   2. Change to the unzipped directory cd RTx-BecomeUser-1.10
+   2. Change to the unzipped directory cd RTx-BecomeUser-1.2_1
    3. Install this module
           perl Makefile.PL
           make install